 This series of six blog posts unpacks each of Gardner’s elements of emotional intelligence and look at ways teachers can use Makers Empire to develop these qualities in students.
-Our previous posts focused on ways Makers Empire can be used to help students develop self-awareness, self-reflection and empathy.
+Other posts focus on ways to help students develop self-awareness, self-reflection, empathy, and social skills.
 This post focuses on helping students develop motivation.

 Motivation | Emotional Intelligence